-Concerning workers' compensation, after similar consultation, fact-finding, and discussion, the drafting committee concluded that, as a last resort, some level of workers' compensation benefits should be provided to volunteer health practitioners by the state benefiting from their services.
-Thus, Section 12 provides that a volunteer health practitioner who provides health or veterinary services pursuant to the act and who is not otherwise entitled to workers' compensation or similar benefits under the laws of any state, including the host state, are entitled to the same workers' compensation or similar benefits as employees of the host state.
-This includes medical benefits for physical or mental injury and benefits for loss of earnings, provided these benefits would be available to an ordinary employee of the host state.
+Concerning workers' compensation, after similar consultation, fact-finding, and discussion, the UEVHPA Drafting Committee concluded that as a last resort some level of workers' compensation protections should be provided to volunteers by each state adopting the UEVHPA.
+Thus, Section 12 provides that a volunteer health practitioner who provides health or veterinary services pursuant to the UEVHPA and who is not otherwise entitled to workers' compensation or similar benefits under the laws of any state, including the host state, are entitled to the same workers' compensation or similar benefits as employees of the host state.
+This includes medical benefits for physical or mental injury and benefits for loss of earnings, provided these benefits would be available to an employee of the host state.